Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Travelling by train from Edinburgh to Leeds is efficient and offers a scenic and comfortable experience.
-With frequent departures from Edinburgh, you can reach Leeds in just 2h 56m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Edinburgh to Leeds combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Edinburgh, you can get to Leeds in just 2h 56m, making it an ideal and convenient choice for travelling between them.

 No, there are no direct trains from Edinburgh to Leeds.
 However, you can still find the best train options using the TrainPal Train Journey Planner.
 Simply enter your departure and arrival stations to see all available train services and plan your trip